 When the UEFA Champions League Final between Manchester City and Inter Milan kicks off in Istanbul on Saturday, football fans from all across the globe will be watching.
 After all, it is the biggest club competition in the world, where fans get to watch star-studded teams compete for European glory and a place in the game's history books.

-For UEFA, Europe’s football governing body, the competition’s global appeal is paying off big time.
-Over the past 14 years, the broadcasting rights for the Champions League have more than tripled in value.
-In the 2016/17 season, UEFA made $1.7 billion selling the broadcasting rights, up from just $451 million in the 2003/04 season.
+For UEFA, Europe’s football governing body, the competition’s global appeal is paying off handsomely.
+Over the two decade, the media and commercial rights for the Champions League have more than quintupled in value.
+In the 2021/22 season, UEFA made €3.1 billion from Champions League rights, up from €569 million in the 2003/04 season.